Undergraduate Core Curriculum

 If you would like to learn more about courses, requirements, and opportunities for the Core Curriculum, please click here.

-Like all matriculated students, transfer students must complete Le Moyne's Core curriculum.
-The intent of the core program for transfer students is to ensure the integrity of a Le Moyne education while acknowledging the importance of flexibility when transferring credits from other institutions.
-Transfer students should speak with personnel in Le Moyne's Office of Admissions and the Office of the Registrar to determine maximum credit for college work already completed.
+Like all matriculated students, transfer students must complete Le Moyne's Core Curriculum.
+The intent of the Core Curriculum for transfer students is to ensure the integrity of a Le Moyne education while acknowledging the importance of flexibility when transferring credits from other institutions.
+Transfer students should speak with Le Moyne's office of admissions which will help them to gain maximum credit for college work already completed.

 Distinctive Elements in Le Moyne’s Core Curriculum

 Le Moyne’s new Core curriculum is designed to ensure that all Le Moyne students receive a thorough education in the liberal arts.
 Its interdisciplinary approach, global emphasis, and inclusion of mathematics and science reflect international trends in liberal arts education.
 While it follows exciting developments in higher education in some ways, Le Moyne’s Core curriculum is distinctive in other ways.